encode/django-rest-framework/docs/api-guide/schemas.md

 By default returns `get_serializer()` but can be overridden to differentiate between request and response objects.

+#### `get_security_schemes()`

+Generates the OpenAPI `securitySchemes` components based on:
+- Your default `authentication_classes` (`settings.DEFAULT_AUTHENTICATION_CLASSES`)
+- Per-view non-default `authentication_classes`

+These are generated using the authentication classes' `openapi_security_scheme()` class method.
+If you extend `BaseAuthentication` with your own authentication class, you can add this class method to return the appropriate security scheme object.

+#### `get_security_requirements()`

+Root-level security requirements (the top-level `security` object) are generated based on the default authentication classes.
+Operation-level security requirements are generated only if the given view's `authentication_classes` differ from the defaults.

+These are generated using the authentication classes' `openapi_security_requirement()` class method.
+If you extended `BaseAuthentication` with your own authentication class, you can add this class method to return the appropriate list of security requirements objects.

 ### `AutoSchema.__init__()` kwargs

 `AutoSchema` provides a number of `__init__()` kwargs that can be used for